sgmurphy/wordpress-plugins/wp-recipe-maker/readme.txt

 6. Fully compatible with the Classic Editor.

 == Changelog ==
+= 9.5.3 =
+* Fix: Fatal error in settings

+= 9.5.2 =
+* Fix: Scheduling of recipes when their post type is public

 = 9.5.1 =
 * Fix: Interpretation of thousands separator when using decimal comma